pyrc.core.inputs#

 • heat_transfer_coefficient (float) – The heat transfer coefficient used to calculate free convection to the surrounding solid nodes.

-• is_fluid (bool, optional) – If True, the BC is considered as fluid, otherwise as solid Material.
+• is_fluid (bool, default=False) – If True, the BC is considered as fluid, otherwise as solid Material.

 • kwargs (dict) – Optional arguments passed to TemperatureNode.

-__init__(temperature, rc_objects: ~pyrc.core.components.templates.RCObjects = <pyrc.core.components.templates.RCObjects object>, rc_solution: ~pyrc.core.components.templates.RCSolution = <pyrc.core.components.templates.RCSolution object>, is_mass_flow_start: bool = False, heat_transfer_coefficient: float = nan, is_fluid: bool = False, settings: ~pyrc.core.settings.Settings = <pyrc.core.settings.Settings object>, **kwargs)#
+__init__(temperature, rc_objects: ~pyrc.core.components.templates.RCObjects = <pyrc.core.components.templates.RCObjects object>, rc_solution: ~pyrc.core.components.templates.RCSolution = <pyrc.core.components.templates.RCSolution object>, is_fluid: bool = False, heat_transfer_coefficient: float = nan, **kwargs)#

 Boundary condition of the RC network.
 Only sets a temperature without having a capacity.